Double soft-thresholded model for multi-group scalar on vector-valued image regression: Theoretical support

 \subsection{Large support and posterior consistency}

 The large support result of \cite{kang2018scalar} relies on constructing a $\widetilde{\bbeta_0}(\bv)$ such that $\bbeta_0(\bv)=h_{\lambda}(\widetilde{\bbeta_0}(\bv))$.
 However, such construction can be difficult in our setting due to the complexity of our thresholding function.
-Our results thus take a feasible approach to override the complexity.
-For all of our results, we do not keep $\lambda$ fixed as in \cite{kang2018scalar}.
-Instead, we consider this as a parameter with a prior on it, as done in the computation section as well.
-For consistency, we also set $\lambda=\lambda_n$ to vary it with $n$ and proportion of locations having nonzero $\|\bbeta_0\|$.
+We thus take a different approach.
+Furthermore, \cite{kang2018scalar} set $\lambda$ fixed for the theoretical study.
+We, however, let $\lambda=\lambda_n$ to vary with $n$ as well as the proportion of non-zero locations having in $\|\bbeta_0\|$.
 We now list all the required conditions to facilitate the theoretical results.

 \begin{Assmp}[Coefficient function] For each $j$, the coefficient functions $\beta_{0,j}\in\C^{\alpha}[0,1]^d$, which stands for the space of H\"older smooth functions with regularity $\alpha$.
 Note that there is no discontinuous jump while moving from the zero region to the non-zero.
 Further $\|\bbeta_0\|_{\infty}\leq M<\infty$ and let us define the set $R_0=\{\bv: \|\bbeta_0(\bv)\|_2=0\}$. \end{Assmp}